lasseufpa/caviar/README.md

 Go to https://github.com/nats-io/nats-server/tags , download the latest `.deb` release and install it.

+---

+(FOR WINDOWS):

+Go to https://github.com/nats-io/nats-server/tags , download the latest `.exe` and place it on the project root folder, after cloning it.

+---

 ## Installing

 ### 1) Clone the project repository